 One of our clients came to us with a problem: the process of ordering new stock for their business and updating the on-hand inventory as shipments came in was getting costly and arduous.
 It required a lot of manual labor and was often subject to human error.

-Drupal Commerce offers retailers a wide array of useful features when it comes to selling products and fulfilling orders.
+Drupal Commerce and POS offers retailers a wide array of useful features when it comes to selling products and fulfilling orders.
 But there was a bit of a void when it came to connecting stores with their suppliers.
 There really wasn’t a system that allowed store owners to automate the process of ordering products from vendors and updating the stock as it was received.

 That’s why we created the new Purchase Order Manager module for drupal.org.
 At Acro Media, we strongly believe in contributing back to the Drupal community, and this was a great opportunity for us to do just that!